makerdao/mips/MIP7/MIP7c4-Subproposal-Template.md

 ## Preamble
 ```
-MIP7c3-SP#: #
+MIP7c4-SP#: #
 Author(s):
-Contributors: n/a
+Contributors:
 Status:
-Date Proposed: yyyy-mm-dd
+Date Proposed: <yyyy-mm-dd>
-Date Removed: yyyy-mm-dd
+Date Removed: <yyyy-mm-dd>
 ---
 Domain Team Name: <Ex: Smart Contract Domain Team>
 ```
 ## Specification

-### Removal Motivation:
+### Removal Motivation
    - An explanation behind the motivation for the removal of the domain team.

-### Relevant Information:
+### Relevant Information
    -  Links to evidence further backing the motivation behind the removal of the domain team.